ilmanzo/suse_presentations/introduction_to_ansible/introduction_to_ansible.md

 is about taking manual processes and placing technology around them to make them repeatable.
 Automation is the key to speed, consistency, scalability and repeatability.

-Think about car factories in the 1900 vs automated robot industries
+Think about car factories in the 1900 vs modern robot-automated industries!

 ---
 ## Benefits of Automation